Villagers mob U.S. aid choppers as Philippine relief effort spreads

 "I remain concerned about the health and well-being of the millions of men, women and children who are still in desperate need," U.N. humanitarian chief Valerie Amos said in a statement.

-The risk of skin and respiratory diseases and diarrhoea was very high, with hospital and health centers badly damaged.
+The risk of skin and respiratory diseases and diarrhoea was very high, with hospital and health centres badly damaged.

 "It's raining a lot so everything is wet.
 The quality of the water is not sufficient," Jean Pletinckx, head of Medecins Sans Frontieres' Haiyan response, told Reuters.